paultat91/Jiujitsu-training-days/README.md

 # bjj_days

-This is a simple program to keep track of the number of times you have trained brazilian jiujitsu/excersized in the year.
+Simple program to keep track of the number of training days in the year.

-Input is on a weekly basis.